Oxeye Daisy or Dog Daisy (Leucanthemum vulgare).

 Why is Oxeye Daisy a Problem Weed?

 - Oxeye Daisy produces large numbers of seeds, and also regrows from rhizomes.
-This makes control of this weed difficult.
+This makes control difficult.

 - It is a host for Root-knot nematodes.

-- Oxeye Daisy spreads rapidly and establishes dense infestations.
+- Oxeye Daisy spreads rapidly and quickly forms dense infestations.

-- It thrives in disturbed areas and aggressively invades undisturbed areas.
+- It thrives in disturbed areas, and then aggressively invades undisturbed areas.

-- Dense stands outcompete other plant species, leading to soil erosion and depletion of soil organic matter when the above-ground parts die off.
+- Dense stands outcompete other plant species.
+This leads to soil erosion and the depletion of soil organic matter when the above-ground parts of the Dog Daisy plant die off.

 What weeds reveal about soil conditions is in our blog on indicator weeds.
-Oxeye Daisy prefers to grow in soils with low P, and high K and Mg soils.
+Oxeye Daisy prefers to grow in soils with low soil P, and high K and Mg.

-Thanks to the Atlas of Living Australia for the distribution map for Oxeye Daisy.
+Thanks to the Atlas of Living Australia for the distribution map for Dog Daisy.

 Oxeye Daisy Identification.

 Oxeye Daisy is an upright perennial that spreads by seed and rhizomes.
-It is much larger than a Daisy.
-While Daisies tend to grow as small, flat rosettes, Oxeye Daisy grows at first as a rosette, and then produces upright, leafy flower stems.
+It is much larger than a White Daisy that tends to grow as small, flat rosettes.
+The Oxeye Daisy at first grows as a rosette, and then produces upright, leafy flower stems.

 - Leucanthemum vulgare starts as a rosette.
-It then grows long stems that have small, narrow leaves.
+It then grows long stems that have small, lance shaped leaves.

-- The stem leaves have up to 15 jagged teeth, and are alternate.
+- The stem leaves of Ox eye Daisy are also dark green, but do not have stalks.
+They have up to 15 jagged teeth, and are alternately arranged.

 Category: Broadleaf (Dicot).